Diabetes is a chronic disease with serious complications, currently affecting an estimated 1.7 million Australians.

 - Impaired Fasting Glucose (IFG)

 - Impaired Glucose Tolerance (IGT)

 - IGT or IFG are detected with the same Oral Glucose Tolerance Test that is used to diagnose diabetes.

 Gestational diabetes occurs during pregnancy and goes away after the baby is born.
 In Australia three to eight per cent of pregnant women are diagnosed with gestational diabetes.
 The most common time to develop this condition is between the 24th and 28th week of the pregnancy.

-- About 890,000 Australians are currently diagnosed with diabetes.
-For every person diagnosed, it is estimated that there is another who is not yet diagnosed, a total of about 1.7 million people
+- About 1.1 million Australians are currently diagnosed with diabetes.
+Including undiagnosed Australians, it is estimated that about 1.5 million people in Australia have diabetes.

 - An estimated 2–3 million Australians have pre-diabetes and are at high risk of developing type 2 diabetes